 - ¼ teaspoon vanilla

 Combine the water and cocoa powder in a medium saucepan.
-Heat over medium while stirring to dissolve the cocoa.
+Heat over medium while stirring with a whisk to dissolve the cocoa.
 Stir in the sugar until dissolved.
-Bring to a boil and heat for 3 minutes, watching carefully to avoid boiling over.
+Bring to a boil while stirring occasionally and heat for 3 minutes, watching carefully to avoid boiling over.
 (Turn down the heat, if necessary.)
 Remove from the heat and mix in the salt and vanilla.
 Let set to cool.
 Use a funnel to pour into a clean glass jar with a tight fitting lid.
 Store in the refrigerator for up to two months.

 Source: Adapted from Small Notebook